-- Nir Rosen, independent journalist and the author of "In the Belly of the Green Bird: The Triumph of the Martyrs in Iraq."
-He is a fellow at the New America Foundation and has reported extensively from Iraq since the US-led invasion in 2003.
+Nir Rosen is an independent journalist and the author of “In the Belly of the Green Bird: The Triumph of the Martyrs in Iraq.”
+He is a fellow at the New America Foundation and has reported extensively from Iraq since the U.S.-led invasion in 2003. [includes rush transcript]

 Nir Rosen joins us now from our firehouse studio here in New York, just returned from Beirut on Sunday night.
 Welcome to Democracy Now!